 Reticular veins appear as short, jagged lines under the surface of the skin and are red or blue in color.
 Their occurrence can be attributed to improper valve closure within the veins.
 This inability to close often allows blood to flow backward, causing the vein to change color or become enlarged.
-Reticular veins often show up in branch-like patterns similar to spider veins but are more likely to cause discomfort.
-A reticular vein sometimes originate from larger varicose veins, but typically do not protrude in the same way.

 In most cases, reticular veins are only a cosmetic concern and rarely lead to serious health risks.
 However, they have been known to cause itching, burning, and general discomfort in some cases.
 Even less often, reticular veins can be indicators of blood backup in deeper parts of the leg.
 These sorts of backups can lead to serious problems such as blood clotting and skin ulcers.